Chern-Simons Induced Thermal Friction on Axion Domain Walls: Introduction

 Our interest is the axion-photon coupling described in Section~\ref{The Physical setup}.
 For this coupling, and when treating thin domain walls, we can use the above formalism to determine the friction from photon scattering.
 To that end, we take $m=0$ in~\eqref{eq:BEDistribution}.
 The remaining ingredient is the reflection coefficient on which we comment in Appendix \ref{appendix:thin_wall_wkb} for a simple toy model of a realistic axion domain wall.\footnote{A detailed analysis of similar toy model has been discussed in a recent paper on optical properties in axion-electrodynamics \cite{Favitta:2023hlx}.} Putting everything together, the integrand peaks when the momentum of the photon is of order of the axion mass $m_{a}$ and gives

 where we have the leading contribution in the limit $\gamma m_{a} \ll T$.
 The first result is when the velocity is such that $\gamma$ is still close to 1.
 The second case applies when $(1-v)\ll 1$ such that $\gamma\geq 2$.
-This expression is different from the result of~\cite{Huang:1985tt} which we show in Eqn.\eqref{eqn:Sikivie_result}.
+This expression is different from the published~\footnote{We thank Simone Blasi and Alberto Mariotti for bringing to our attention a difference between the preprint and published versions of~\cite{Huang:1985tt}.
+The parametric dependence we get agrees with expressions that appear in the preprint by Huang and Sikivie and also with those derived in \cite{Blasi:2023sej} when studying friction from gluons scattering on the domain wall.} result of~\cite{Huang:1985tt} which we show in Eqn.\eqref{eqn:Sikivie_result}.
 As we will see, the dissipative thermal field theory approach matches Eqn.\eqref{eqn:scatteringFriction}.
 One final comment is in order, the factor of $\gamma^{-1}$ in Eqn.\eqref{eqn:scatteringFriction} is because this result is written in the wall frame.
 In the plasma frame, this factor is absent.

 To complete the discussion on thin walls, we briefly mention how friction is taken into account when numerically studying the evolution.
 As such, the majority of models trying to understand this evolution work in a thin-wall approximation.
 Using this approximation, one gets a world-volume action similar to a world-sheet action for fundamental strings (or an EFT for axion strings).
 One can vary this action to get the motion of embedding coordinates in terms of world-volume coordinates \cite{Vilenkin:2000jqa}.
 In a simplified setting, these equations can be reduced to coupled differential equations for the wall size $L$ and wall velocity $v$.
 These models are called ``Velocity-dependent One-Scale" (VOS) models \cite{Avelino:2005kn, Martins:2016ois} and are inspired by string evolution models \cite{Martins:1996jp, Martins:2000cs}.
 In these models, the friction term appears in the differential equation for the velocity and takes the form \cite{Avelino:2005kn, Blasi:2022ayo},